-|PRO TIP: Moving is a great time to upgrade to energy efficient LEDs.
+|PRO TIP: Moving is a great time to upgrade to energy-efficient LEDs.
 Save yourself the time and hassle of packing up fragile incandescent bulbs and replace your existing bulbs with LEDs at your new home.|

 - Disassemble and pack the lamp base and shade separately.
 For the lampshade, use a sturdy box that’s at least two inches larger than the shade.
 Line the box with paper to prevent shifting, and resist the temptation to pack other items in with your lampshade.
-You can pack in other, smaller lampshades, if you layer them with packing paper, tissue paper, pillowcases, or light towels.
+You can pack in other, smaller lampshades if you layer them with packing paper, tissue paper, pillowcases, or light towels.
 Whatever you do, don’t use newspaper—the ink can transfer and damage your lampshade.
-Wrap the base carefully in packing paper and place upright in another box cushioned with crumpled packing paper.
+Wrap the base carefully in packing paper and place it upright in another box cushioned with crumpled packing paper.

 - Mark the box as “FRAGILE”.

 Before you start packing up your electronics, review the original owner’s manual to see if it contains any instructions for packing and moving.
 If you tossed the manual, check online to see if you can download one.